 What are you looking for in a dehydrator?

-When I started shopping for one about seven or eight years ago, I knew what I wanted.
+When I started shopping for one, I knew what I wanted.
 I had three requirements for my ideal dehydrator:

 - a large capacity that could handle a lot of food (I was raising five kids);

 - excellent quality and great reputation with users.

 Does that sound like what you're looking for, too?